A Constant: Something that is invariable or unchanging, such as a fixed number or a logical term.

 For a moment the sky stayed dark.
 Then it turned back into the ocean of stars it was before.
 The flame pillar was gone.

-Many of the other strugglers were on the ground like me, and I knew it had not been a benevolent visitor.
-I wondered if the few that were still standing had been waiting for this other type.
+Many other strugglers were on the ground like me, and I knew it had not been a benevolent visitor.
+I wondered if the few still standing had been waiting for this other type.

 “Are we in danger?”